 (d) Social harmony and good economic conditions are necessary for good health.

 a) Food is essential for the growth and normal functioning of our body.
 A balanced diet is the one which consists of all the essential nutrients in an appropriate quantity.
-Balanced diet provides an appropriate amount of biomolecules such as carbohydrates, lipids, proteins, vitamins and minerals which are very essential for our growth and body functioning.
+A balanced diet provides an appropriate amount of biomolecules such as carbohydrates, lipids, proteins, vitamins and minerals which are very essential for our growth and body functioning.
 Imbalance in the diet leads to many physical and physiological disorders.

 b) Health is defined as physical, mental and social well-being and comfort.
-Health is always dependent on our surroundings and if our environment is unhygienic we get disease.
+Health is always dependent on our surroundings and if our environment is unhygienic we get a disease.
 We get cold and cough in rainy and winter season.
 Our environmental conditions are very important for being healthy.

 c) Stagnant water is the breeding ground for mosquitos.
 Mosquitos spread many diseases like Malaria, Dengue, Elephantiasis, chikungunya etc. In order to stop the spread of these diseases, our surroundings should be free of stagnant water.

 d) Human beings are social organisms.
 We live in different localities and environments.
 In order to lead a healthy life, we have to keep our environment clean.
 We need hygienic food to lead a healthy life which depends on our economic conditions.
 We often encounter diseases, in order to get the treatment we need the money and our economic status should be strong to afford the treatments.

 31. What is a disease?
 How many types of diseases have you studied?
 Give examples.

 Each organ of an organ system has specific functions to do.
 When this functioning changes or disrupts it leads to a condition called disease.
 These changes result in some adverse effects on the body’s normal functioning and the changes observed are called signs and symptoms of the disease.

 Types of Diseases

 Diseases that last for only very short periods of time are called acute diseases.
 Ex: common cold